Brandfetch/n8n-nodes-brandfetch/README.md

 # @brandfetch/n8n-nodes-brandfetch

-This is an n8n community node.
-It lets you use the [Brandfetch API](https://brandfetch.com/developers) in your n8n workflows to retrieve brand assets such as logos, colors, company data.
+[Brandfetch](https://brandfetch.com) is the brand data infrastructure that gives you instant access to logos, colors, and company information for millions of brands — all from a single API.

+This community node brings the [Brandfetch API](https://brandfetch.com/developers) into your [n8n](https://n8n.io/) workflows, so you can enrich data, automate brand asset retrieval, and build pipelines around brand identity without leaving your automation stack.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/sustainable-use-license/) workflow automation platform.